Syd Barrett: The Madcap Laughs (1970)

 At one point, Barrett told his flatmate that he was going for an afternoon drive, but followed Pink Floyd to Ibiza; according to legend, he skipped check-ins and customs, ran onto the runway and attempted to flag down a jet.
 One of his friends, J. Ryan Eaves, the bass player for the short-lived but influential Manchester band York's Ensemble, spotted him on a beach wearing dirty clothes and with a carrier bag full of money.
 During the trip, Barrett asked Gilmour for help in the recording sessions.

 After two of the Gilmour/Waters-produced sessions, they remade one track from the Soft Machine overdubs and recorded three tracks.
 These sessions came to a minor halt when Gilmour and Waters were mixing Pink Floyd's newly recorded album, Ummagumma.
 However, through the end of July, they managed to record three more tracks.
 The problem with the recording was that the songs were recorded as Barrett played them "live" in studio.
 On the released versions a number of them have false starts and commentaries from Barrett.
 Despite the track being closer to complete and better produced, Gilmour and Waters left the Jones-produced track "Opel" off Madcap.

-Gilmour later said of the sessions for The Madcap Laughs:

-Upon the album's release in January 1970, Jones was shocked by the substandard musicianship on the songs produced by Gilmour and Waters: "I felt angry.
-It's like dirty linen in public and very unnecessary and unkind."
+Upon the album's release in January 1970, Jones was shocked by the substandard musicianship on the songs produced by Gilmour and Waters.
 Gilmour said: "Perhaps we were trying to show what Syd was really like.
 But perhaps we were trying to punish him."
 Waters was more positive: "Syd is a genius."
 Barrett said: "It's quite nice but I'd be very surprised if it did anything if I were to drop dead.
 I don't think it would stand as my last statement."

 Barrett (1970)

 The second album, Barrett, was recorded more sporadically, the sessions taking place between February and July 1970.
-The album was produced by David Gilmour, and featured Gilmour on bass guitar, Richard Wright on keyboard and Humble Pie drummer Jerry Shirley.
+The album was produced by Gilmour, and featured Gilmour on bass guitar, Richard Wright on keyboard and Humble Pie drummer Jerry Shirley.
 The first two songs attempted were for Barrett to play and/or sing to an existing backing track.
 However, Gilmour thought they were losing the "Barrett-ness".
 One track ("Rats") was originally recorded with Barrett on his own.
 That would later be overdubbed by musicians, despite the changing tempos.
 Shirley said of Barrett's playing: "He would never play the same tune twice.
 Sometimes Syd couldn't play anything that made sense; other times what he'd play was absolute magic."
-At times Barrett, who experienced synaesthesia, would say: "Perhaps we could make the middle darker and maybe the end a bit middle afternoonish.
+At one session, Barrett said, "Perhaps we could make the middle darker and maybe the end a bit middle afternoonish.
 At the moment it's too windy and icy."
+Wright said the Barrett sessions were simply a way of helping Barrett in any way possible, rather than worrying about particular sounds or production.

 These sessions were happening while Pink Floyd had just begun to work on Atom Heart Mother.
 On various occasions, Barrett went to "spy" on the band as they recorded their album.

-Wright said of the Barrett sessions: